 - Be concise.

-Leaving out information leads to Vialect spending less time creating solutions and more time repeating themselves and linking to this page.
+Leaving out information leads to Vialect spending less time creating solutions and more time attempting to reproduce issues and linking to this page.

 Answers to Frequently asked questions:

 - The support included in your Noodle subscription includes phone, email, and remote assistance for system administration, application usage, and troubleshooting.

 - Customization can normally be accomplished through the user interface which we help with by providing example scripts.
 Feature requests beyond customization cost extra valued on a per requirement basis.

 - Amazon standards, and certifications.

 - Backups are taken daily for one day, and monthly for 3 years, encrypted, and stored in multiple cities.
 Optimal space conservation is used in favor of optimal recovery time.